OnChainDen/mls-contracts/README.md

 >
 >This approach is obviously very gas-intensive.
 It should either be heavily optimized for gas efficiency, or a replaced with a different approach overall.

+Note that transactions that are delegate calls are *not* allowed.

 #### Signature replay protection